Last Updated : Jan 30,2018

 How to Select

-When you buy Compressed/Cake Fresh Yeast, take it home and refrigerate it right away, and use it by the "Sell By" date on the package.
+• When you buy compressed/cake fresh yeast, take it home and refrigerate it right away, and use it before the ‘Use By’ date on the pack.

-· When Fresh yeast is used in baked goods (breads, Danish pastries, brioche, croissants, etc.) It not only increases the volume but also improves the texture, grain and flavor of the bread
+• When fresh yeast is used in baked goods (breads, Danish pastries, brioche, croissants, etc.) it not only increases the volume but also improves the texture, grain and flavour of the bread

-· When added to various dough's, the Fresh yeast starts a fermentation process by metabolizing sugar to produce ethyl alcohol and carbon dioxide gas, which leaven the dough.
+• When added to dough, the fresh yeast starts a fermentation process by metabolizing sugar to produce ethyl alcohol and carbon dioxide gas, which leavens the dough.

 How to Store